RIA (restaurant)

 RIA was an American restaurant in Chicago, Illinois.
 Located in the Waldorf Astoria Chicago, it originally opened in 2009, serving upscale French cuisine.
 RIA was popular with critics, earning many awards, including two Michelin stars.
-After losing executive chef Jason McLeod in 2011, RIA closed on July 27, 2012, after replacement Danny Grant also left his position at the restaurant.
+After losing executive chef Jason McLeod in 2011, RIA closed on July 27, 2012, after replacement Danny Grant left his restaurant position.

 History

 RIA was a part of the Elysian Hotel (now the Waldorf Astoria Chicago).
 The Elysian, developed by David Pisor, was originally conceptualized as a condo hotel before being run as a traditional hotel.
 RIA was one of two restaurants operated by the Elysian, with the other being European bistro Balsan.
 RIA and Balsan were both launched in April 2009, with Jason McLeod being the first executive chef for both restaurants.
 McLeod, originally from Vancouver, had previously worked at the Four Seasons in Whistler and Toronto.
 While working in San Diego, he was persuaded to come work for the Elysian after initially declining the invitation.
 Stephanie Prida joined the Elysian in June 2010 as the executive pastry chef for the two restaurants.

-After closing temporarily from January 1 to 25, 2011 so that the staff could do research in New York, RIA reopened with a new menu.
+After closing temporarily from January 1 to 25, 2011, so that the staff could do research in New York, RIA reopened with a new menu.
 However, on February 11, 2011, it was announced that McLeod would be leaving the restaurant, with chef de cuisine Danny Grant taking his place.
 McLeod later stated that the parting of ways was amicable.
-He explained that his decision to leave was fueled by his desire to open his own restaurant, and that he gave notice of his departure during RIA's closure in January.
+He explained that his decision to leave was fueled by his desire to open his restaurant and that he gave notice of his departure during RIA's closure in January.
 In July of that year, Prida also left for an open position at the restaurant L20.
 She was replaced by pastry chef Aya Fukai.

 On July 6, 2012, Grant confirmed that he would be leaving RIA on July 27, with management deciding to close RIA on Grant's last day to perform "a repositioning of its food and beverage options."